TryGhost/vscode/README.md

 > Tip: After adding the deploy script, set up your custom integration on your Ghost site and and add your secrets to GitHub.
 [Read the docs for more info](https://github.com/TryGhost/action-deploy-theme)
-## Requirements

-Open your theme as the root folder in VS Code.

 ## Release notes